lupyuen/lupyuen.github.io/src/semihost.md

   -trace "*"
 ```

-In the QEMU Command above we loaded the Initial RAM Disk `initrd`.
+In the QEMU Command above we loaded the Initial RAM Disk __initrd__.

-To discover the RAM Address of the Initial RAM Disk, we check the QEMU Trace Log:
+To discover the RAM Address of the Initial RAM Disk, we check the __QEMU Trace Log__...

 ```text
 resettablloader_write_rom nuttx